r9y9/nnmnkwii/docs/references/autograd.rst

 .. automodule:: nnmnkwii.autograd

-This module provides differenciable functions for PyTorch.
+Differenciable functions for PyTorch.
 This may be extended to support other autograd frameworks.

 Currently all functions doesn't have CUDA implementation, but should be